Five reasons why UX Design and Product Management are a perfect match

-What do they both actually do?
+What do UX designers and product managers actually do?

 If you’re new to either role, or looking to get on a product team, it’s important to get to know the roles individually before identifying them as being a great duo.
 Roles may vary a bit from company to company, but the general idea is typically the same.

 Despite popular opinion, UXers do not sit at a whiteboard all day.
 It’s part of the gig, but keep in mind, there are different UX specialties.
 Overall the UX specialists’ main priorities are being the user advocate, understanding their users by doing routine user research, performing user testing, and making sure that they are following the best user-centered design approach.
 Often UX professionals will do wireframing of design concepts and some may even venture into visual design.

 The TLDR version is: UXers want to get the users on the most efficient path to satisfaction and make their experience as seamless as possible.
 By being the user advocate and reporting findings from research and testing, UX provides important insight that helps guide the decisions of the product team.